DIY Easter Place Cards

-Better late than never!
-I have one more Easter craft for you before I move on to the next holiday!
+Introducing my DIY Easter place cards!
 I’m always planning a few last minute DIY table decorations for our holiday meals, so these glittered Easter place cards I created for my latest 12 Months of Martha project are fitting!
-I made them yesterday with these Martha Stewart holiday stencils and the prettiest glitter…just in time for our Easter brunch!
+I made them yesterday with these Martha Stewart holiday stencils and the prettiest glitter.
+Just in time for our Easter brunch!

 I used the grass stencil from the holiday pack along with the little chick and bunny stencils to make a set of glittery place cards for our Easter table.
 I had never tried filling a stencil with glitter before, but it worked out great!